hphelion/documentation/commercial/GA1/commercial.release-notes.md

 Other issues you might experience when using HP Helion OpenStack:

 * After updating the undercloud to HP Helion OpenStack 1.0.1, existing HP StoreVirtual clusters might not work.
-The cluster is listed in the Helion Dashbaord, but you might not be able to activate or unregister the cluster.
+The cluster is listed in the Helion Dashboard, but you might not be able to activate or unregister the cluster.
 If this occurs, you can [manually register a new cluster](/helion/openstack/undercloud/storage/storevirtual/#register-cluster) with the same name and information as the non-working cluster.
 You should be able to activate the cluster. <!-- (ANSUPDATE-155) -->

 * A Kernel Panic error occurs when a user employs SSH to log in to a virtual machine and attempts to connect to an IP address external to HP Helion OpenStack. <!-- (EE-21) -->